translation-gang/ru.vuejs.org/README.md

 ## On Translations

-Translation for this documentation project are currently mantained in separate repositories forked from this original one.
+Translations for this documentation project are currently mantained in separate repositories forked from this original one.

 ### Mandarin